Testing for Gaucher Disease

 Gaucher Disease Testing

 An enzyme assay test measures glucocerebrosidase (GC) activity in leukocytes, fibroblasts, or urine.
 Individuals who are affected with Gaucher Disease will have very low levels of enzyme activity.
 There are four common mutations of the GC gene: N370S, L444P, 84gg and IVS2[+1].
 DNA analysis for these four mutations detects 90% to 95% of the mutations associated with Gaucher Disease in the Ashkenazi Jewish population, and 50% to 75% of the associated mutations in the general population.
+DNA analysis is used in combination with the enzyme assay test to diagnose Gaucher Disease and is helpful in defining the subtype.
+Genetic mutation analysis highlights the most common and least common, genetic mutations usually associated with Gaucher disease and aids in classifying which type of Gaucher a person has.
 Neither disease type nor severity of disease is defined by enzyme assay.
-DNA analysis is used in combination with the enzyme assay test to diagnose Gaucher Disease and is helpful in defining the subtype.

 Gaucher Carrier Testing